bucs110FALL22/final-project-ryan-keira/README.md

 ## Project Description

-We will create an air hockey game with the standard components: a puck, 2 players, 2 mallets, 2 goals, a table, a score board, and a countdown timer.
-The two players will compete for 3 minutes to score as many times as possible.
+We will create an air hockey game with the standard components: a puck, 2 strikers, 2 goals, a table, and a score board.
+The two players will compete until 1 of them has scored 5 goals.After a goal is scored, the puck and the two strikers are reset to their respective positions.
+Once a player has scores 5 goals, the game closes.

 ***